 any conditions referred to in section 25(9) subject to which the licence is granted.

-An insurer and controlling company must ensure that—
+An insurer and controlling company must ensure that

-a reference to the fact that such a licence is held is contained in all business documentation and advertisements and other marketing material; and
+a reference to the fact that such a licence is held is contained in all business documentation and advertisements and other marketing material.

-its licence is at all times available to any person requesting proof of its licence status under the authority of a law, or for the purpose of entering into a business relationship with the insurer or controlling company.

 An insurer or controlling company may not change its name or any translation, shortened form or derivative of the name of the insurer or controlling company that may be used in conducting business without the approval of the Prudential Authority.